nwhitehead/pzretro/README.md

 https://releases.linaro.org/components/toolchain/binaries/7.5-2019.12/arm-linux-gnueabihf/sysroot-glibc-linaro-2.25-2019.12-arm-linux-gnueabihf.tar.xz

-After the args are set as above, build with:
+After the args are set as above and the Linaro toolchain is extracted to `~/linaro`, build with:

     ninja -C out/arm